WeRzl33/techmoms-data-analytics-resources/README.md

-# Data Analytics Resources
+# Tech Moms Data Analytics Resources
 A resource center for articles, books, videos, and tools to support continuous learning and career development in the data field.

-## In Person Classes
-[Tech Moms 2.0 - Data Analytics](https://www.notion.so/werz/Tech-Mom-2-0-Data-Analytics-75af5db855354785ba6e55cfab501877) - My own Notion Page

 ## Videos